 Johns Hopkins undergraduates can dig deeper into the issues that matter most to them—with support along the way.
 The Woodrow Wilson Undergraduate Research Fellowship Program is just one way Hopkins gives students the resources to find the answers.
 The program provides eligible students up to $10,000 over four years to investigate a research topic of their design.

 Learn more about the Woodrow Wilson Fellowship.

 From pro football to ancient Sanskrit, Wilson Fellows are investigating topics of their own design.
 See more examples on The Hub.

 Students in the Johns Hopkins Krieger School of Arts & Sciences work with their advisers to shape their own courses of study, even as freshmen.
-Approximately 70 percent of all Johns Hopkins undergraduates engage in research during their time here.
+More than 70 percent of all Johns Hopkins undergraduates engage in research during their time here.

 Applying for the Wilson Fellowship